maxwellb/okaysql/docs/developer-guide/syntax-reference.rst

 For stream-table joins, the column used in the join criteria for the table must be the table key.

+For stream-stream joins, you can specify an optional WITHIN clause for matching records that both occur within a specified time interval.
+For valid time units, see :ref:`ksql-time-units`.

 For more information, see :ref:`join-streams-and-tables`.